 All of the foregoing shares obtained have been retired and returned to the status of authorized and available for issuance.
-As of December 31, 2024, the Company had approximately \$1.7 billion available to be used for share repurchases under the Company's share repurchase program, which is currently restricted by the Merger Agreement.
+As of December 31, 2023, the Company had approximately \$1.8 billion available to be used for share repurchases under the Company's share repurchase program.